 TThe emergence of ‘social value’ as a key driver for business is no fad.
 Social value considers more than just financial transactions and can include happiness, health, well-being, inclusion and empowerment.
 It’s often difficult to measure but is ‘of value to people in society’.
 Social value goes beyond traditional corporate responsibility since it actually drives core business purpose rather than sitting alongside it.

 Embedding corporate responsibility into practice

 There are various factors and mechanisms involved in putting CR into action.

 Stakeholders in corporate responsibility strategy

 At the heart of any organisation’s CR strategy are its different stakeholders, and how to create value for each.
 The long-and short-term interests of customers should be considered, as well as employees and workers throughout the wider value chain, as well as the general public.
-This informs an organisation’s understanding of the potential value it creates or the damage it can do for employees, local communities, customers and the environment, as well as shareholders.
+This informs an organisation’s understanding of the potential value it creates or the damage it can cause for employees, local communities, customers and the environment, as well as shareholders.

 Legal and voluntary measures